 1. Initial Contacts - The Single Point of Access Team

 The Single Point of Access Team (SPA) is the front door to accessing the statutory services of Children's Services.
 All contacts in relation to children living in Dudley are screened for safeguarding concerns and recorded on Child Care Management (CCM), the electronic recording system for Children's Services.

 - They are seeking additional support for a family or child; or

 - They think that the Local Authority can assist or support a family or child in a difficult phase of their life; or

 - They are worried about a child or have safeguarding concerns for a child.

-The protocol setting out how the Single Point of Contact functions is in the Local Resources.
+The protocol setting out how the Single Point of Contact functions is in the Practice Guidance and Process Maps.

 All contacts will be considered alongside the Early Help Framework and Threshold Document - Dudley's Thresholds Framework.

 The possible outcomes of a child contact are: